rancher/old-vm/docs/images.md

 ## Build VM Images

+There are many tools you can use to build VM images.
+One tool we particularly like `virt-manager`.
+It allows you to configure virtio devices and install operating systems from bootable ISO files.

+On Ubuntu (and perhaps on other Linux distribution) `virt-manager` places the resulting `qcow2` image in a directory called `/var/lib/libvirt/images/`.
+You need to be root to read the `qcow2` images in that directory.

+## Compress VM Images

+After you have installed the operating system in a `qcow2` file and created a file like `myos.img`, run the `qemu-img convert` command to compress the image.
+For example:

+  qemu-img convert -O qcow2 -c myos.img myos.gz.img

+## Build VM Container Images

 You can follow the example of one of the VM images included with RancherVM to build your own VM image.
 The following, for example, is the Dockerfile for building RancherOS